Wisconsin School Counselor Association

 Program Development with Guided Instruction

-The Summit is an opportunity for school counselors to learn more about school counseling curriculum development, the SPARC-W, and, this year, Individual Learning Plans.
+The Summit is an opportunity for school counselors to learn more about Academic and Career Plans (ACPs), school counseling curriculum development, and accountability through the SPARC-W and RAMP.
 Practicing school counselors present on each topic in the morning session.
+During our lunch time, we will be touring Southwest Technical College in one of three areas: agriculture & industry, business & management, or health & service.
 The afternoon session consists of work time where school counselors choose to address one of the three topics, developing a plan to incorporate it into their comprehensive school counseling programs.

 The primary goal of the Fall Summit is to have a hands-on learning experience, providing work time with guided instruction.
 We will be putting theory into practice while making our comprehensive programs come alive.